 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they come due or can only do so at excessive cost.
-As at December 31, 2018, the Company has cash and cash equivalents of \$149,752 to settle liabilities of \$14,363 which are subject to normal trade terms.
-The Company has sufficient working capital to meet its current financial obligations.
+As at December 31, 2019, the Company has cash and cash equivalents of \$54,228 to settle liabilities of \$11,097 which are subject to normal trade terms.